Return to Koh Chang Beaches

 Far end of the Central Area

 At the far end, just before the bend the bridge, you pass a mix of massage shops (Coco, Wassana) and cheap Thai restaurants, including Naga with has a good vegetarian section, before hitting The Koh Chang Gallery, the budget hotel.
 Iyara Boty is immediately next door.
-Look out too for the small fishing tackle shop across the road, Blue Lagoon (not connected to the bungalows).
+Look out too for the small fishing tackle shop across the road, Blue Lagoon (not connected to the bungalows), with the Thai karaoke bar a few doors down.

 Towards the Southern End